neoclide/coc-sources/Readme.md

   :CocInstall coc-neosnippet
   ```

-  **Note:** this source could be block and may not work when you're using lazyLoad.
+  ❗**Important:** this source could be block and not work when neosnippet plugin not loaded in vim.

 ## Configure